-Students pursing master's degrees at Immaculata University are expected to complete the program in 6 years, while students pursuing doctoral degrees are expected to complete the program in 8 years.
+Students pursuing master's degrees at Immaculata University are expected to complete the program in 6 years, while students pursuing doctoral degrees are expected to complete the program in 8 years.
 However, under unusual circumstances, students may have compelling reasons for needing to extend the time to complete the degree (6 years - master's; 8 years-doctoral).
-Students requesting an extension must submit a request in writing to the Dean of the College of Graduate Studies outlining the anticipated date for degree completion with a tentative course schedule.
+Students requesting an extension must submit a request in writing to the dean outlining the anticipated date for degree completion with a tentative course schedule.
 This timeline should be designed in consultation with the department/division chair and will be confirmed in writing by the dean.
 These timeframes do not guarantee financial aid eligibility.
-See Published Length of Program
+See Published Length of Program student may bring the matter to the attention of the respective department/division chair or to the appropriate program director within one week after receiving the decision from the faculty member.
+Documentation supporting the student's appeal must be provided.